 Based on the TGA classification of complementary medicines (listed/assessed listed/registered), TGA applies risk-based pre-marketing assessment procedures.

-- Efficacy is usually assessed by examining data from controlled clinical trials for registered and assessed listed products.
+- The TGA evaluates the efficacy by examining data from controlled clinical trials for registered and assessed listed products.

 - Listed products are considered as low-risk products and get marketed once TGA approves the product dossier